Fnilsson95/Fnilsson95/README.md

 ## Hey there!

-I'm a student enrolled in the Software Engineering and Management (SEM) program at Gothenburg University.
+I'm a student enrolled in the Software Engineering and Management (SEM) program at Gothenburg University (Graduate summer 2026).

-I am currently working on **STIP – Stockholm Transit Intelligence System**.
+I am currently working on FlashNuggets, an independent software engineering project developed alongside my studies.
-STIP is a data-driven project developed as part of the DIT826 – Data Intensive AI course in the Software Engineering and Management (SEM) program at Gothenburg University.

-The system integrates real-time and historical public transport data from Stockholm (SL) to provide intelligent travel insights, such as delay predictions and improved route information.
-By combining data engineering, machine learning, and modern web technologies, STIP aims to help users make more informed travel decisions before and during their journeys.

-STIP is built as a cloud-ready, microservice-based application, featuring backend services, machine learning models, REST APIs, and a modern web frontend.
-The project emphasizes scalability, real-world data processing, and applied AI in a production-like environment.
+FlashNuggets is designed to support efficient learning and knowledge retention through concise, well-structured content units (“nuggets”).
+The project focuses on modern software engineering principles such as clean architecture, scalability, and maintainability, while providing a practical and user-friendly platform for creating, managing, and consuming learning content.

-The repository will be made public on GitHub upon completion of the course.
+Development progress may vary over time, as I will be dedicating a significant portion of my efforts to my bachelor thesis, but FlashNuggets remains an active project.
+The repository will be made public on GitHub when it reaches a suitable level of maturity.

 <!--
 **Fnilsson95/Fnilsson95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.